dashifyML/dashifyML/README.md

 ## The Team

 Dashify is developed by Rajkumar Ramamurthy, Max Lübbering, Lars Patrick Hillebrand and Thiago Bell.
-We are convinced that every machine learning training should easily analyzed no matter how complex it gets.
 Our story started in our everyday work at Fraunhofer IAIS, in which were troubled by all the training visualization tools out there.
 Each of them not giving us the flexibility, scalability that we actually think is needed.
+Nevetheless, we are convinced that every machine learning training should easily analyzed no matter how complex an algorithm or a grid search gets.

 This is why we started started the Dashify project and herewith, finally open sourced it.